 - Write some letter Ds and other letters with dry erase marker on the laminated dragon footprints printable.
 Invite your child to find all the D and erase them. (language, motor skills)

-*This printable and instructions are exclusively for my newsletter subscribers only.
-Subscribe to my newsletter and receive the password to access the HTS Printable page as a welcome gift.
+This printable and the instructions are exclusively available to my newsletter subscribers.
+Subscribe to my newsletter and receive the password to access the Happy Tot Shelf Printable page as a welcome gift!

 - Color matching dot to dot activity with a dragon theme twist.
-I told my 2yo that she's connecting the different colored fireballs of the dragons to their target boards.
-I attached the activity sheet on a wardrobe door so that my girl will work on vertical surface in this activity.
-There are many developmental benefits for kids when they work on a vertical surface.
-This is a good post by The Inspired TreeHouse about the benefits. (motor skill, numeracy)
+I told my 2yo that she was connecting the different colored fireballs of the dragons to their target boards.
+I attached the activity sheet to a wardrobe door so that my girl would work on a vertical surface for this activity.
+There are many developmental benefits for kids when they work on a vertical surface. (motor skill, numeracy)

 - Symmetry shield.
 Put felt shapes on one side of the shield and invite your child to complete the other side by making the design symmetrical. (numeracy)